Skip to content

 About Arianne Bouchard

-Arianne Bouchard practices in labour and employment law at the Montreal office of Dentons Canada LLP.
+Arianne Bouchard is the national co-leader of the Employment and Labour group based in the Montreal office.
 In her practice, Arianne advises employers of all sizes on matters pertaining to collective and individual labour relations, at both provincial and federal levels.
-Her practices focuses on issues relating to hiring and firing employees, disciplinary measures, individual or collective layoffs, human rights, employment standards, as well as the interpretation and application of collective agreements and employment contracts.

 All posts Full bio